 For other people, considering studying an Undergraduate Certificate, Meg said: “Even if it’s just building your confidence, or convincing yourself that you are able to try something new - this course will take you somewhere.”

 Online Short Courses Information Session

-To find out more about Online Short Courses offered at Western, please attend our Online Short Courses Information Session on Wednesday 7 April at 5pm.
+To find out more about Online Short Courses offered at Western, join us at our Online Short Courses Information Session on Wednesday 28 July at 5pm.

 Undergraduate Certificate in Information and Communications Technology

 “Due to COVID-19, I found myself out of work.

 I had been working in Facilities Management – which involves looking after the services within office and industrial spaces.
 But everyone started working from home, and these facilities weren’t being used anymore – so a lot of the work dried up.

 I had felt stale at my job for a long while and had been wondering what my next step would be.
 So, I took the COVID situation as an opportunity.
 If I’m going to be at home, and not working – I might as well make use of the time and study!

 I had an interest in IT since I was a kid – so I started teaching myself programming and found that I really enjoyed it.